tinotendamarufetu/tinotendamarufetu/README.md

 👋Hello and welcome to my GitHub profile!
-My name is Tinotenda, and I am passionate about Data Analytics.
-As a self-taught individual, I have embarked on a personal journey to gain expertise in this exciting field.
+My name is Tinotenda.
+I am passionate about Data Analytics and, I have embarked on a personal journey to gain expertise in this exciting field.
 I believe in continuous learning and exploration, and I am here to share my projects, insights, and progress with the GitHub community.